 In April 2019, a New York County grand jury indicted Franco on 16 counts of first-degree perjury and related charges.
 In July 2019, a grand jury indicted him on 10 additional counts of first-degree perjury and related charges.

-He is awaiting trial on both indictments and was fired from the NYPD in May 2020.
+He was fired from the NYPD in May 2020.